 Lawyers have raised many questions about ethical obligations when a decision for withdrawal from representation has been made.
 These questions most often involve the intersection of ER 1.16 (withdrawal) and ER 1.6 (confidentiality obligations).
 Questions also frequently arise regarding whether fees may be charged for withdrawal-related work.
-In light of these frequent requests for informal ethics advice, the Committee on the Rules of Professional Conduct has chosen to issue this formal opinion sua sponte.
+In light of these frequent requests for informal ethics advice, the Attorney Ethics Advisory Committee has chosen to issue this formal opinion sua sponte.